 For a PET scan, a form of radioactive sugar (fluorodeoxyglucose or FDG) is injected into the blood.
-The amount of radioactivity used is very low.
-Because cancers use glucose at a higher rate than normal tissues, the radioactivity tends to concentrate in the cancer.
+The amount of radioactivity used is very low and it will pass out of the body over the next day or so.
+Because cancer cells use glucose at a higher rate than normal cells, they will absorb more of the radioactive sugar, and the radioactivity will to concentrate in the cancer.
 After about an hour, you will be moved onto a table in the PET scanner.
 You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about your whole body.

 A PET scan may be used to look for possible areas of cancer spread, especially if there is a good chance that the cancer is more advanced.
 This test also can be used to help tell if a suspicious area seen on another imaging test is cancer or not.

-Some machines are able to perform both a PET and CT scan at the same time (PET/CT scan).
+A PET scan is often combined with a CT scan using a machine that can perform both scans at the same time (PET/CT scan).
 This lets the doctor compare areas of higher radioactivity on the PET with the more detailed appearance of that area on the CT.

-A barium swallow (also known as an upper GI series) can be used to examine the lining of the upper part of the digestive system, especially the esophagus (the tube connecting the throat to the stomach).
-In this test, you drink a chalky liquid called barium to coat the walls of the throat and esophagus.
+A barium swallow can be used to examine the lining of the upper part of the digestive system, especially the esophagus (the tube connecting the throat to the stomach).
+In this test, you drink a chalky liquid called barium to coat the walls of your throat and esophagus.
 A series of x-rays of the throat and esophagus is taken as you swallow, which the barium outlines clearly.

 Because patients with oral and oropharyngeal cancers are at risk for cancer of the esophagus, your doctor may order this test to check for this cancer.
 It is also useful to see if the cancer is causing problems with normal swallowing.